davidattah/Cybersecurity-portfolio/Projects/02-siem-brute-force-investigation/READ.md

 ## Lessons Learned:

-To reduce the likelihood of similar incidents occurring in the future, I recommend implementing the following security improvements
+To reduce the likelihood of similar incidents occurring in the future, I recommend implementing the following security improvements:

 Strengthen Email Filtering -